day8/re-frame/docs/Interceptors.md

 Interceptors implement middleware.
 But differently.

-Traditional middleware - often seen in web server - creates a data processing pipeline via the nested composition of higher order functions.
+Traditional middleware - often seen in web servers - creates a data processing pipeline via the nested composition of higher order functions.
 The result is a "stack" of functions.
 Data flows through this pipeline, first forwards from one end to the other, and then backwards.